-Are you intimated by your gas stove grates?
+When was the last time you cleaned the grates on your gas stove?
+Like, really cleaned them?
+Hey, we get it.
 Due to their curves and crannies, anything more than a quick daily wipe-down can feel like a real chore.
 But grates get greasy, and when they've developed a sticky, spotty film that's no match for your dish cloth, it's time for a deeper clean.

 Thankfully, it's not that hard to get those grates looking clean and shiny again!
 Here's how to do it.

 How To Clean Enameled Cast Iron Stove Grates

 - Grease-fighting dish soap